English

 Number of Teeth Remaining (Table 1)

-Tooth loss is a sensitive indicator of overall dental health and access to dental care.
+Tooth loss is a significant indicator of overall dental health and access to dental care.

 Overall, the prevalence of both partial and total tooth loss in adults and seniors has decreased since the early 1970s.
-In spite of this improvement, significant disparities remain in some population groups.
+In spite of this improvement, significant disparities remain in some population groups, particularly those of low income.

 Periodontal disease is the most common cause of tooth loss among adults.